Upcoming System Update: Enrol and RPL

 3. Use the Learning Aim dropdown to select the relevant aim.

-4. Type the rule in the Create New Unit Rule field.
+4. Type the rule into the Create New Unit Rule field.

-(Click Click here to open a tutorial for more details on rule types.)
+5. (Optional) Click Click here to open a tutorial for detailed rule examples.

-(Use Check Unit Rule Syntax to validate the rule before saving.)
+7. (Optional) Click Check Unit Rule Syntax to validate the rule.

 What Happens When a Unit Reaches 100%?

-• A message will appear at the top of the Unit Summary Page.
+• A message appears at the top of the Unit Summary page.

 • The unit cannot be signed off until the rule is satisfied.